jostylr/literate-programming/lpev.md

             }

             _":Add command"

+            _":Add evented command"

         }

 [Add command](# "js")

+//!! all of this should be removed when ready

 The setup is that the code array has a property named commands which is an associative array of arrays.
 Each array contains a function and an arguments array that will be used to work on the code (see Full Substition).
 The doc.commands object has the list of active functions that can be named and used.